zibler/blog/2021-02/colemak.md

 The learning continues.
 I can't quite say if things are getting better or not.
 On one side, I keep practicing using monkeytype.com and the trend in speed continues to be up.
 I have been using the quote tests there.
 On the other hand, I still seem to be making many (don't really know how many) mistakes when just typing myself.
 On monkeytype my supposed average accuracy is 97% (out of 422 tests) which I don't consider terrible.
 However, I have this nagging feeling that such accuracy drops drastically the moment I don't have the word in front of me to read it before I type it.
 Trying to type as somebody is speaking to me in order to take notes is nearly impossible at the moment.
 My fingers just shutdown.
 I think my brain is still struggling with the task of typing using a new layout.
 I can only hope things will improve with practice.

+## Week 6

+Today is the first day of week number six.
+Not a whole lot to report in terms of the types of exercises I am doing or anything like that.
+Today I did do some typing, not as much as I would normally do, and my fingers felt a bit more relaxed and "normal" in a way.
+I think this is a good sign that things are starting to "click".
+I cannot listen and type still, but I think that will come with time.
+I can certainly write at a much better speed now which is refreshing.
+Pressing on...

 and if you are wondering....yes...I wrote this with colemak